 So what would emotional responsibility look like in this situation?
 The emotionally responsible student, when they feel that surge of shame, will continue to conduct themselves with impeccable etiquette.
 They’ll bow and say “Hai, Sensei,” and the Sensei will return the bow and say something like “Hai” or “Thank you,” and then the student will rejoin the class and focus on their training.

-If this emotionally responsible student is still troubled by the feeling of shame, they’ll take a moment to take some deep slow breaths and calmly reflect on the source of those feelings.
-They’ll recognize that the incident was trivial, and that no one needs to be blamed because no one did anything terrible: the student briefly forgot a bit of dojo etiquette, which is perfectly understandable because there’s so much for a new Aikido student to learn and no one can remember it all at first.
-The Sensei didn’t shout at the student or call them names, she just provided the necessary instruction in a clear and simple way (and providing that sort of instruction is an essential part of the Sensei’s job, because practicing dojo etiquette is an essential part of Aikido training).
+If this emotionally responsible student is still troubled by feelings of shame or anger, they’ll take a moment to take some deep slow breaths and calmly reflect on the source of those feelings.
+They’ll recognize that the incident was trivial, and that no one needs to be blamed because no one did anything terrible: the student briefly forgot a bit of dojo etiquette, which is perfectly understandable because there’s so much for an Aikido student to learn and no one can remember it all at first.
+The Sensei didn’t shout at the student or call them names, she just provided the necessary instruction in a clear and straightforward way.

 So the emotionally responsible student will recognize that their shame wasn’t warranted by the situation.
 They didn’t do anything shameful, and the Sensei didn’t shame them.
 The student will correctly conclude that their feelings of shame were rooted in their past, and that they don’t have to let past suffering govern the present.
 In time, if the student continues practicing this sort of emotional responsibility, self-reflection, and dignified conduct, their old shame-related wounds will become less easily triggered and they’ll be more and more able to enjoy their training and the rest of their lives.